Blog

 Diagnosing Feline Asthma

-There is no single definitive test available for determining whether or not a cat has asthma.
-Instead, a veterinarian will consider a variety of tests based on your cat’s medical history.
-If it is suspected that a cat might have asthma, radiographs (X-rays) of the patient’s lungs are usually taken.
-Additional imaging such as a bronchoscopy (a camera that can be inserted down into the lungs) or CT scan might be considered.
+There is no single definitive test for determining if a cat has asthma.
+Instead, a veterinarian will consider a variety of tests based on the cat’s medical history.

-Feline Asthma Treatment in Sleepy Hollow, New York
+Feline Asthma Treatment